 Another automatic module, but this is from the time-frame after Meylan sold his patent to Glycine in 1935.
-This timepiece has also that elegant fold lever crown which just adjusts the time.
+This timepiece has also that elegant fold lever crown,patented by Glycine, which just adjusts the time,no winding-it's self winding who needs a crown!
 It's fitted with Glycine Cal 20 and the automatic module.
 Dial bears the name of the retailer ' Dietrich Bale ' - Bale is Basel in French.
 Donated to Glycine Heritage Museum.

 Small caliber tiny movements fitted into precious metal cases were the core activity of Glycine in its first 2 decades.

 The Glycine Automatic has been developed further and fitted with shock-proof and water-proof capabilities and presented in 1939 World's Fair in New York.
 Along with many other comments a spec review was: Bracelet montre rond, acier automatique, seconde au centre, modèle hermétique, par Glycine.Glycine models presented in the fair have boosted the companies' presence and distribution in the world.